PostHog/posthog.com/contents/docs/user-guides/funnels.md

 **Step 1: Click save**

-If you're measuring something recurrently, you'd like to share it with others or easily return to it again in the future, hit the "disk" icon in the top left of the configuration pane.
+If you're measuring something recurrently, you'd like to share it with others, or easily return to it again in the future, hit the "disk" icon in the top left of the configuration pane.

 **Step 2: Naming funnel and selecting dashboard**

-Select a dashboard where you would like to save the funnel and give it a name
+Select a dashboard where you would like to save the funnel and give it a name.

 **Step 3: Finding a saved funnel**